TritonDataCenter/rfd/rfd/0067/README.md

     sdcadm service migrate headnode0 3WGMXQ1 --all

-This would do a controlled "move" of services on "headnode" to headnode "3WGMXQ1".
+This would do a controlled "move" of services on "headnode0" to headnode "3WGMXQ1".
 "Move" is quoted because, *new* instances are created and the old instances destroyed, as opposed to existing "VM migration" scripts which move a VM dataset and maintain VM UUID, nics, etc. See the [Why new zones instead of migrating same UUID?](#why-new-zones-instead-of-migrating-same-uuid) section in the appendix.

+`sdcadm service migrate ...` assumes that the provisioning stack is operational.
+If it is broken, then either the operator needs to fix existing instances that are broken or consider using [`sdcadm service restore`](#headnode-recovery-process).

 Note that service migration will avoid having multiple instances of the same service on the same HN.
 For example, if there is already a manatee on this HN, then another will not be created.
-It is expect that the operator may have to re-establish three HA instances of binder, manatee, and moray via the following on some new server.
+It is expected that the operator may have to re-establish three HA instances of binder, manatee, and moray via the following on some new server.